aws/eks-distro/docs/contents/index.md

 and sha512 sum files provided in release manifests.
 They are available for download with names similar to the file (ex: `https://distro.eks.amazonaws.com/..../kubectl.sha256`)

-A list of all the components and assets that make up a release including URIs to all the compressed archives, binaries, and container images is available in the release manifests.
+A list of all the components and assets that make up a release, including URIs to all the compressed archives, binaries, and container images, is available in the release manifests.
 You can install the CRD API type, the release manifest for EKS Distro, and view the release by running the following
 commands: